mkdir-markpettyjohn/PocketRetriever/README.md

 I made a simple Python script to grab your Pocket saves before the service shuts down.
 This includes metadata and the full, reader‑view article text, which is more than just the links you get from an official Pocket export request.

-*The exporter is resumable, robust against Pocket’s time‑outs, and comes with a consumer key so it is ready to use.
+*The exporter works from the command line, is resumable, robust against Pocket’s time‑outs, and comes with a consumer key so it is ready to use.

 ---